sebdeckers/base-drafts/draft-ietf-quic-http.md

 DISCUSS:
 : Keep HPACK with HOLB?
 Redesign HPACK to be order-invariant?
 How much do we need to retain compatibility with HTTP/2's HPACK?
+: This stream design presumes that control streams can be safely aborted, which is not true of HPACK.
+Requires adopting an abort-safe header compression scheme.

 ### The CONNECT Method